hassantafreshi/easy-form-builder/readme.txt

 **Accept payment with Stripe**
 Taking payments form with integration Stripe Just Enter Public and Secret key on Easy Form Builder and build your service payment form or order payment form.

+**Redirect page**
+Redirect page option on Easy Form Builder is thank you page and will have redirected after completing the form on your landing page or an URL.